-If you have lost bone in the posterior part of the jaw due to periodontal disease, tooth loss, or you have worn dentures for some time, you might not have enough bone to have dental implants.
-A sinus lift surgery, also called sinus elevation or sinus augmentation, can help raise the sinus floor to develop bone for the placement of dental implants.
+If you have lost bone in the posterior region of the jaw due to periodontal disease, tooth loss, or you have worn dentures for some time, you may not have enough bone to facilitate dental implant surgery.
+A sinus lift procedure can help raise the sinus floor to develop bone for the successful placement of dental implants.

-Several techniques can be used to raise the sinus and allow for new bone to form.
-Very often a bone graft material will also be used to help keep the sinus membrane at a higher position.
-Depending on your individual needs, the implants might be placed at the same time, or perhaps some time will be allowed for the bone to develop before the implants can be placed.
+There are several techniques which can be used to raise the sinus and allow for new bone to form.
+Very often a bone graft material will also be used to help keep the sinus membrane in a higher position.